 Create a character of trust.
 Be a person of integrity.
 Build an atmosphere where people know they can count on you and trust you to do what you say you will.
 Establishing credibility is key!
 People will be eager to follow your lead on new ideas when they know they can trust where you will take them.

 Don’t let the fear of failure hold you back!
 And don’t be afraid to hear the word no!
 Rejection is an opportunity for growth and learning.
-It is just puts you on a new course for the same goal.
+It just puts you on a new course for the same goal.
 As Thomas Edison said, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”
 Keep pushing yourself forward!

 Remember, intrapreneurs are leaders.
 Make sure you have a sense of ownership where you are.
 Believe that the company needs you and needs your ideas.
-Take on responsibility to make your company a better place.
+Take on the responsibility to make your company a better place.
 Be ambitious and inspire those around you!

 Take risks, and let your creativity flow!
 You may be the next big thing your company needs!